Trump instructed to obey court rules ahead of Manhattan criminal trial

 During a hearing held over a video connection, Judge Juan Merchan told Trump he must obey a protective order or there could be a "wide range of possible sanctions including a finding of contempt."

 Trump appeared on screen looking tense and impatient, jaw rigid and fingers interlaced.
-He did not speak.
+He only spoke once, saying "I do," when asked if he had a copy of the protective order.

 Judge Merchan is overseeing Manhattan District Attorney Alvin Bragg's criminal case against Trump, which was filed last month.